JosephLenton/one_at_a_time/README.md

-> One At A Time Please
+# One At A Time Please

-Quick and dirty synchronisation.
-For forcing a load of functions to only ever run on one thread at a time.
+Mark functions as being `#[one_at_a_time]`, and instantly only one thread can call them at a time.
+It's quick and dirty synchronisation of calls to functions.

-# What is for?
+## What is for?

 Lets say you have a number of functions.
 They will get called from multiple threads.
 You only want one of them ever called at a time.
 When that happens you want the rest to all be blocked.